timmelander/apigw-iam-oidc-authorizer-fn/docs/FAQ.md

 ### What is the Dockerfile in each function folder?

-A **Dockerfile** is a build recipe that tells Docker how to create a container image for each OCI Function.
+A **Dockerfile** is a build recipe that tells Podman (or Docker) how to create a container image for each OCI Function.
 Every function in this project has one for consistent, reproducible builds.

 #### How it works: